bsanderse/uq4wind/README.md

-# WINDTRUE: UQ for aeroelastic wind turbine models
+# UQ4WIND: UQ for aeroelastic wind turbine models

 This repository contains matlab routines to perform UQ of wind turbine models.